bliss-framework/web/docs/learning-guidelines/index.md

 - first learn to distinguish what technology is going to last and which is not
   - this can be deduced by who is backing it up, is it a huge community, is is a big company like Google
   - check the GitHub repository to see when was the latest commit and if there are any active forks
 - try not to jump on every buzz technology.
-Very few of them will survive few years
+Very few of them will survive more than just few years
 - ready yourself that your beloved technology might be abandoned or transformed to something else at any point in time
 - if you really want to be safe, go with big boys.
 Use technologies used by Microsoft, Google, Apple, Amazon and so on, or with technologies that are here for a long time.
 For example, PostgreSQL, Erlang OTP, Java, .NET
 - also notice how complicated the technology is.
 As much as some programmers have a fetish for complexity and mastering it, usually the technology that is quite complicated and harder to use won't survive.
 People like simple things, in the end